deenamanick/devops-scrum.md/Module1.md

 - Use the same project idea throughout the program.
 - Encourage every student to speak during presentations.
 - Focus on understanding first, tools second.
+- **Making Roleplay Effective:** During the Day 4 and Day 6 roleplays, step in as a "Stakeholder" to ask challenging questions.
+Ensure that the "Scrum Master" isn't acting like a boss, but rather asking the developers (Frontend, Backend, DevOps) what they need to succeed.

 ## Materials Required